tmichels/tcx-to-json/README.md

 ### Run in docker

-Ensure Docker is installed.
+Ensure podman is installed.
 Run:

-- `docker build -t tcx-to-json .`
+- `podman build -t tcx-to-json .`
-- `docker run -p 8080:8080 tcx-to-json`
+- `podman run -p 8080:8080 tcx-to-json`

 Go to `http://localhost:8080/swagger-ui/index.html` to see the required POST requests to read your TCX.
-Note that the endpoints with a reference to a file in the body will use that file reference to refer to a path inside the docker container.
-So when running in Docker it may be easier to use the endpoints with the content of the complete file instead (or use a volume in which you have your tcx files available).
+Note that the endpoints with a reference to a file in the body will use that file reference to refer to a path inside the container.
+So when running in podman it may be easier to use the endpoints with the content of the complete file instead (or use a volume in which you have your tcx files available).